Chrissy254/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd - changes the working directory to the user's home directory
+ls -l - Display current directory contents in a long format